armyrob22/resource-monitor/README.md

 This is my own resource monitor app I'm using to learn and develop better python skills.
 I will be deploying it over the course of several weeks to add features and increase what it can do.
-I plan to add logging features and a streamlit UI to make it easier to interact with.
-I hope to use all of these skills I'm learning in my next career path.
+I did add the streamlit UI to make it easier to interact with.
+I will be adding more features in the future as i grow or find new things to probe that are under the surface of normal monitors!